 among its members, who all have voting powers.

 Choose your business name, then register it with the federal government and state agencies.
 If you want your business to be known as something other than your legal business name, you’ll have to register your “Doing Business As” (DBA) name.
 A DBA name is also called a fictitious name or trade name.
 Depending on your location, you’ll either register your DBA name through your county clerk’s office or with your state government.

 Step 7.
 Apply for an Employer Identification Number (EIN)

-If you plan to hire employees, you’ll have to obtain an EIN.
+If you plan to hire employees, you’ll need an EIN.
 The IRS requires most businesses to obtain an EIN to identify employers’ tax accounts.
-You can register for an EIN online, by fax, or by mail, depending on how quickly you want your EIN.
+You can register for an EIN online, by fax, or by mail.

-Every state has its own income, sales, and employment taxes, so you’ll have to register with your state to pay these tax obligations.
+Every state has its own income, sales, and employment taxes, so you’ll have to register with your state to pay these taxes.
 You’ll have to pay workers’ compensation insurance and unemployment insurance taxes.
-The following states and territory even require you to pay for disability insurance for non-work related injuries or illnesses:
+In some cases, you’ll need to pay for disability insurance for injuries and illnesses that happen outside of work.

-If you’re going to hire employees, you have certain responsibilities to your employees and federal and state governments.
+If you’re going to hire employees, you have certain obligations,